 One prominent character of The Avengers makes a pivotal cameo.
 I’ll give you a hint, he’s known for having a bromance with Banner/Hulk.

 Yucky: Product Placement featuring the following brands such as, Coca-Cola, Nike.
-I’ll give this con a pass, because I couldn’t find any more brands.
+I’ll give this con a pass, because I couldn’t find any more brands to shove down my throat.

 The Final Verdict: A-

-My actual opinion about The Incredible Hulk, has got to be the best solo film for Hulk.
+My actual opinion on The Incredible Hulk, has got to be the best solo film for Hulk.
 It’s a shame that Edward Norton didn’t return to reprise his role for The Avengers and other crossover appearances.
 Well look at the bright side, Mark Ruffalo also did an excellent job portraying the character.
-He didn’t act like Michael Gambon turning Richard Harris’ Dumbledore, from a kind hearted mentor, into a stereotypical drunken Irish bar brawler.
+He didn’t act like Michael Gambon turning Richard Harris’ Dumbledore, from a kindhearted mentor, into a stereotypical drunken Irish bar brawler.